TMQ5/TMQ5/README.md

 [LinkedIn Top Skills](https://public.tableau.com/profile/matt.chambers#!/vizhome/LinkedInTopSkills2016-MakeoverMonday/LinkedInTopSkills2016-MakeoverMonday)

-2- find three insights in the visualizations.

-3- For each insight, provide a static image that shares what you found.

-4- Write a short report explaining each observation and how you found the information to reach your conclusion from the dashboard.
+Then find three insights in the visualizations.
+For each insight, provide a static image that shares what you found.
+Write a short report explaining each observation and how you found the information to reach your conclusion from the dashboard.
 Altogether (including images), your report should be 1-2 pages.